Create Fishnet (Data Management)

 (Optional)

 The extent of the fishnet.
-The extent can be entered by specifying the coordinates or using a template dataset.
+The extent can be provided by specifying the coordinates or using a template dataset.

 • Extent of a Layer Layer—The extent will be based on an active map layer.
-Use the drop-down list to choose an available layer or use the Extent of data in all layers option to get the combined extent of all active map layers, excluding the basemap.
-This option is only available when there is an active map with layers.
+Choose an available layer or use the Extent of data in all layers option.
+Each map layer has the following options:

-• Browse Browse—The extent will be based on an existing dataset.
+• Browse Browse—The extent will be based on a dataset.

 • Reset Extent Reset—The extent will be reset to the default value.